MuthuramanK1/DevOps/README.md

 # This is just a repo of my own DevOps learning stuffs

--script file
+- script file
--configs
+- configs
--and more
+- and more